oscar-king/A-Decentralised-Digital-Identity-Architecture/readme.md

 ## Running
 2 shell scripts are included to start and stop the project (bring up Hyperledger Fabric and Flask containers).
 To start the project, run `./start.sh`.
 To stop the project, run `./stop.sh`.
 After `start.sh` completes successfully, you can bring up and down the Flask containers only with `docker-compose down` and `docker-compose up --build -d`.

+## Usage
+Once the docker containers are running, navigate to the pages for the AP and CP, for both create a policy.
+This can be done by filling out the forms on the pages `Generate AP Policy` and `Generate Policy` for the AP and CP respectively.
+Then you must sign up on the User page, and subsequently log in.
+After logging in go to `Generate and Post Keys`.
+Here you can generate a the desired number of credentials with the CP.
+After these keys have been generated return the the CP page.
+The CP must publish the generated key by filling out the form on the `Publish Policies` page.
+Once this is done the User can either verify or use a key by navigating to the `Verify` and `Access Service` page respectively, where the corresponding forms must be filled out.

 ## Sockets
 The default configuration for the project is to have docker compose deploy all the containers locally on `localhost/0.0.0.0`.
 Additionally the endpoints for the specific entities are as follows: